SIGCOMM21-5G/artifact/Power-Model/Loc-A-Wild/README.md

 (Can be updated)
-# Loc A Power Wild Experiments
+# LocA Power Wild Experiments

-This folder contains the dataset and processing scripts for power experiments conducted using **5GTracker** and Monsoon Power Monitor at Loc A.
+This folder contains the dataset and processing scripts for power experiments conducted using **5GTracker** and Monsoon Power Monitor at LocA.

 ## Data Processing Steps
 The flow diagram below gives a brief overview of steps performed for processing the data for power experiments.